It takes a Village to care.

-The Schlegel Family who founded Schlegel Villages still manage day to day operations.
+The Schlegel Family that founded Schlegel Villages still manages day to day operations.
 Ron still visits his home Village of Winston Park in Kitchener and Jamie, our President and CEO, still undertakes “walk a miles” with our team members, working shifts with our team members so he has a deep understanding of what our teams and residents need.
 When he walks into a Village, he knows countless team members by name, because he’s known them for years.

 Our Chief Operating Officer, Paul, joined Schlegel Villages as a landscaper, and he now oversees operations of the organization.
 So many of our leaders are Schlegel-grown, which means when one of our Villages needs help, we drop everything to be there, just like when a neighbour or friend needs help.

 This is what a Care Partner looks like at Schlegel Villages: the person who grabs a bag of milk for a neighbour who can’t get to the store that day; the person who mows the lawn of that single, working parent; the person who shovels the driveway of the senior couple down the street; the person who offers to walk a sick friends’ kids to school, or drops off homemade frozen meals to the new mom in the neighbourhood or family that’s just suffered the death of a relative.

 It looks like that person who smiles and says good morning; who takes a few minutes to share a cup of tea and conversation with someone who has few, if any, visitors; who sits in the living room of a frail neighbor while they take a shower in case they fall.

 It also looks like registered nurses and registered practical nurses, personal support workers and personal care aides, food service workers and cooks, housekeepers and maintenance team members.